microsoft/TypeScript-Handbook/pages/Migrating to modules.md

 # Identifying incompatibilities

-TypeScript users may be familiar with a TS construct called `namespace`s (previously detnoted with the `module` keyword).
+TypeScript users may be familiar with a TS construct called `namespace`s (previously denoted with the `module` keyword).
 This construct lends itself to a certain way of organizing programs, and sees considerable use in organizing large applications.
-`namespace`s see use in programs and libraries which wish to group similar functions, variables, classes, interfaces, and types in a block with mutual visibility of all members.
+Programs and libraries use `namespace`s to group similar functions, variables, classes, interfaces, and types in a block with mutual visibility of all members.
 This block may be split across many individual `namespace` declarations across many files within a program.

 Thinking in terms of ECMAScript modules, `namespace`s would muddle the very explicit module boundaries within a program - anything within a namespace is supposed to have visibility on all the other exported members of the namespace.
 This implicit merging can, in turn, result implicit circularities without strict discipline on a developer's part, and can result in load-order dependent behavior in the compiled code.
-Part of TypeScript's affordances for modules is an understanding of their _scope_ - that is to say that types defined within a module are confined to the module unless explicitly exported.
+Part of TypeScript's affordances for modules is an understanding of their *scope* -- that is to say that types defined within a module are confined to the module unless explicitly exported.
 This does not bode well for `namespace`s, as it means that there is no easy way to structure your program using `namespace`s within a module-based world.
 So how do we migrate away from `namespace`s to the explicit dependencies required by ECMAScript modules?